MrTimmyJ/Singe-Page-Photography-Website/README.md

 🪪 License

-© 2025 Timothy Johnson.
-All Rights Reserved.
+© 2022 Timothy Johnson.
+All Rights Reserved.<br>
-This site and its code may not be copied or reused without permission.
+This project and its code may not be copied, modified, or reused without permission.